Button batteries are small, shiny, coin-shaped batteries. They're used in devices

 A button battery stuck in the body is an emergency.

-to the ER right away or call 911 if a button battery is missing or you
+ER right away or call 911 if a button battery is missing or you think

-think your child might have swallowed a battery.
-Don't wait until you see
+your child might have swallowed a battery.
+Don't wait until you see the signs

 If it's quickly available, give 5–10 ml of honey on your way to the ER,